What is the shadow?

 How do we transform and heal the shadow?

 There are a variety of healing modalities to assist with the process.
-I typically use situations that are triggering someone and dialogue directly with that energy or the Inner Child Work.
-This work allows the person to identify, heal and reclaim those lost aspects.
+I typically use situations that are triggering someone and dialogue directly with that energy.
+Processes such as Inner child work allow the person to identify, heal and reclaim those lost aspects.
 We must first acknowledge, befriend and embrace it.
 We must begin to shine the light of our own awareness on those parts of ourselves that we judge as unlovable or unworthy.

 What is the goal of working with the shadow?